 Returns the Distance Unit of the payload image.

 - Millimeter: Default value.
-Distance values are in millimeter units. - Inch: Distance values are in inch units.
+Distance values are in millimeter units. - Inch: Distance values are in inch units. - Pixel: Distance values are given as a multiple of the size of a pixel.

-22.49 ChunkScan3dOutputMode
+23.52 ChunkScan3dOutputMode